da5nsy/ReproducibleResearch/episodes/step5Testing.md

 ### In this lesson, we have learnt:

+- Why we should be checking our data for validity and integrity during processing

+- What we should be looking for when inspecting our data

+- Tools for inspecting data

+- Physical testing and hardware QA plays an important part too

+- Our data may have a lineage of origin, and we need to be aware and document the provenance of our data

+- It is important to track our analysis history (and how to record it)

+- That version control is a way to track changes over time

 #### We build trust in our knowledge by:

+- We are testing our data for validity and integrity - and being able to show how we are testing!

+- We are tracking our versions of software, hardware and analysis pipelines, so that it is easier to reproduce later

 #### We retain knowledge using:

+- Tracking metadata about our data (for example, where did an image come from?
+Who originally made the dataset?) for later reference

+- Recording the different versions of software and hardware, so we can go back to previous versions for reproducibility.

+- Tracking the different versions of our analysis pipelines

 #### We build business continuity by:

+- Keeping versions of our analysis pipeline, so that it is clear what the latest version of the analysis pipeline was

+- Recording the different version hardware and software

+- Sharing where the data originated from via its data lineage information

 :::::::::::::::::::::::::::::::::::::::::::::::